Lady Charlotte Leslie1

 Citations

-Alexander Robert Leslie Melville, 16th Earl of Leven1
+Alexander Robert Leslie-Melville, 16th Earl of Leven1

 M, #38922, b.
-13 May 1924
+13 May 1924, d.
+7 April 2012

 Consanguinity Index=1.59%

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Captain in the service of the Coldstream Guards.1 He fought in the Second World War, where he was wounded.1 He succeeded to the title of 13th Lord Raith, Monymaill and Balwearie [S., 1690] on 15 January 1947.3 He succeeded to the title of 16th Lord Balgonie [S., 1641] on 15 January 1947.3 He succeeded to the title of 13th Earl of Melville [S., 1690] on 15 January 1947.3 He succeeded to the title of 16th Earl of Leven [S., 1641] on 15 January 1947.3 He succeeded to the title of 13th Viscount of Kirkcaldy [S., 1690] on 15 January 1947.3 He succeeded to the title of 16th Lord Melville of Monymaill [S., 1616] on 15 January 1947.3 He was Aide-de-Camp to the Governor-General of New Zealand between 1951 and 1952.1 He held the office of Deputy Lieutenant (D.L.) of Nairn between 1961 and 1969.1 He held the office of Lord-Lieutenant of Nairn between 1969 and 1999.1 He held the office of Chairman of the Nairn County Council between 1970 and 1974.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Captain in the Coldstream Guards.1 He fought in the Second World War, where he was wounded.1 He succeeded as the 13th Lord Raith, Monymaill and Balwearie [S., 1690] on 15 January 1947.2 He succeeded as the 16th Lord Balgonie [S., 1641] on 15 January 1947.2 He succeeded as the 13th Earl of Melville [S., 1690] on 15 January 1947.2 He succeeded as the 16th Earl of Leven [S., 1641] on 15 January 1947.2 He succeeded as the 13th Viscount of Kirkcaldy [S., 1690] on 15 January 1947.2 He succeeded as the 16th Lord Melville of Monymaill [S., 1616] on 15 January 1947.2 He was Aide-de-Camp to the Governor-General of New Zealand between 1951 and 1952.1 He held the office of Deputy Lieutenant (D.L.) of Nairn between 1961 and 1969.1 He held the office of Lord-Lieutenant of Nairn between 1969 and 1999.1 He held the office of Chairman of the Nairn County Council between 1970 and 1974.1

-Children of Alexander Robert Leslie Melville, 16th Earl of Leven and Susan Steuart-Menzies
+Children of Alexander Robert Leslie-Melville, 16th Earl of Leven and Susan Steuart Menzies

 Citations

 F, #38923, b.
-30 March 1933
+30 March 1933, d.
+8 October 2022

-From 30 April 1953, her married name became Leslie Melville.
+From 30 April 1953, her married name became Leslie-Melville.
 From 30 April 1953, her married name became Countess of Leven and Melville.

 Citations

-M, #38924, d.
+M, #38924, b.
+8 April 1884, d.
 2 October 1961

 Citations